AMID Logo E-BAY Logo

 If articles are put in a larger unit, they may not be marked.

-For example, Circuit boards from Korea go into a PC made in Taiwan.
+For example, circuit boards from Korea are used in Taiwanese PCs.
 The PC itself must be marked as Made in Korea from foreign components.

 Other exemptions: